-17. The School will ensure that the Designated Safeguarding Lead and her Deputies undertake Prevent and Channel awareness training and are thus able to provide advice and support to other members of staff on protecting children from the risk of radicalisation.

-- 18. Staff, including Governors, will also be encouraged to undertake online training in the Prevent Duty. - 19.
-Training for all staff will be updated at least every 3 years and additional refresher training may be carried out should the DSL deem it necessary based on updated risk assessments of the vulnerability of pupils.
+- 18. The School will ensure that the Designated Safeguarding Lead and the Deputies undertake Prevent and Channel awareness training and are thus able to provide advice and support to other members of staff on protecting children from the risk of radicalisation. - 19.
+Staff, including Governors, will also be encouraged to undertake online training in the Prevent Duty. - 20.
+Training for all staff will be updated at least every 3 years and additional refresher training may be carried out should the DSL deem it necessary based on updated risk assessments of the vulnerability of pupils or key changes in guidance.